HomeSpecialties › Dermatology

 Selection criteria & how to apply

 Selection is national.
-The Australasian College of Dermatologists runs one centralised process — a structured CV scored centrally in Sydney (double-marked) and then multiple mini-interviews — operationalised through five state Faculties (NSW, Victoria, Queensland, South Australia and Western Australia), each with a Director of Training.
+The ACD runs one centralised process — a structured CV scored centrally in Sydney (double-marked), then multiple mini-interviews — delivered through five state Faculties.
 You may apply up to four times.
-The AMC's accreditation report discloses that the CV is scored with weighting multipliers rather than flat percentages — for example clinical experience and demonstrated interest in dermatology carry the most weight, with research and academic achievement and presentations also counted — but the exact CV-versus-interview split is not published.
-Because only multipliers (not a complete percentage rubric) are disclosed, the steps below are shown qualitatively rather than as a points bar.
-The assessed steps:
+The AMC's accreditation report discloses that the CV is scored with weighting multipliers rather than flat percentages: clinical experience and demonstrated interest in dermatology carry the most weight, with research, academic achievement and presentations also counted.
+The exact CV-versus-interview split isn't published, so the steps below are shown qualitatively, not as a points bar (state Faculty specifics are in the accordion):

 EligibilityGate